THE WAY THINGS WORK

 15 years ago, I discovered that our local legislative process has no place for public opinion; policy is drafted and voted on by people who are most often not affected by it while the people who are, cannot contribute to the conversation which creates it.
 Candidates promise to be guided by public opinion but after election - we are all participating in a faith based exercise.
 We have no measurable impact on decisions made by our representatives and if we cannot check our government, we live in a fascist society, whether we vote or not.

-No one is coming to save us from the cultural and economic crisis we face in this time of radial change.
+No one is coming to save us from the cultural and economic crisis we face in this time of radical change.
 Until we introduce direct access to the local policy making process, we will be unable to prevent any decision made by our government that fails to protect our liberty.
 While the issues we face may seem impossible - the root cause is simple: there is no common sense in legislation because there is no common voice, and there is no common voice because there is no common mic.

 If elected, I will open the legislative process to public partnership.
 I will introduce an open public forum parallel to every committee to act as a standing check against bad policy and an interactive map that citizens can use to drop pins of interest that guide the legislative conversation.
 Together, we will find ways to use government to empower those already doing the work.